Jackass Forever: Filming

 Wee Man stated that the original plan was to film in different locations around the world, which was ultimately thwarted by the COVID-19 pandemic.
 He also claimed that Paramount Pictures used Jackass Forever to see how film studios could potentially resume filming during the pandemic.
 Because the majority of the film was filmed during the pandemic, all cast and crew members had to be tested for COVID-19 daily during filming.
 On January 6, 2022, Jeff Tremaine stated that all of the testing combined had a cost of "about over (sic) one million dollars".

 Test filming began on December 10, 2019.
 During the two days of test filming, professional skateboarder Aaron "Jaws" Homoki broke his hand, and suffered a concussion.
 Principal photography started on March 3, 2020.
-On the first day of filming, the cast threw snakes on Bam Margera in the dark in order to induce his fear of snakes.
-Two days after the movie was greenlit, Steve-O and Johnny Knoxville were hospitalized.
+On the first day of filming, the cast threw snakes on Margera in the dark in order to induce his fear of snakes.
+Two days after the movie was greenlit, Steve-O and Knoxville were hospitalized.
 Filming was halted in March 2020 due to the COVID-19 pandemic and resumed seven months later on October 19, 2020, with Dimitry Elyashkevich serving as cinematographer.
+Principal photography ended on December 18, 2020.
+The opening sequence was filmed in March 2021.